fuzzylabs/edge-vision-power-estimation/desktop/torch_trt/docs/TorchTensorRT.md

 # Torch-TensorRT

-Torch-TensorRT library provides easy interface to create and run inference using TensoRT engine for PyTorch models.
+Torch-TensorRT library provides easy interface to create and run inference using TensorRT engine for PyTorch models.

 ## Background